The Aurora Borealis

 The Earth is constantly being bombarded with debris, radiation, and other magnetic waves from space.
 Most of the time, the Earth's own magnetic field does an excellent job of deflecting these potentially harmful rays and particles.

 When charged particles from the Sun encounter the Earth's magnetosphere, the particles are deflected by magnetosphere's spiraling motion around the field lines.
-This deflection slows the particles streaming from the Sun, causing them to flow around the Earth much as water in a stream is diverted by a rock.
+This deflection slows the particles streaming from the Sun, causing them to flow around the Earth like water in a stream being diverted by a rock.

 Sometimes the particles penetrate the Earth's magnetosphere and collide with nitrogen and oxygen atoms in our atmosphere.
-Thus releases photon energy in the form of amazing aurora lights.
+This releases photon energy in the nitrogen and oxygen atoms, producing amazing aurora lights.
 The color of the aurora depends on which atom is struck, and the altitude of the collision.